User not logged in.. Login or registration

 Hexagram Index

-The I Ching is presented as an oracle.
-It's the world’s oldest book in constant use.
-It's wisdom and imagery came from a prehistoric time where the sensation of oneness with nature was probably clearer than today.
-The concept of the universal whole, the one entity to which we all belong, is referred to in the I Ching as “The Ancestor”.
-It's proposed he works through all of nature, including the unconscious.
+Note that the I Ching is the world’s oldest book in constant use.
+Presented as an oracle, it's wisdom and imagery came from an undocumented time where the sensation of oneness with nature was probably clearer than today.
+The version you'll find here, as you click through the hexagrams, is my own, simplified version.
+The essential concept it embodies is of nature as this universal, timeless intelligence to which we all belong and is a constant everywhere, referred to in the ancient, I Ching as “The Ancestor”.
+It's proposed he is an abstract entity who acts everywhere, including within the unconscious.

 The I Ching was designed as a system of divination by which to connect Chinese imperial rule with the Ancestor, from about 1000 B.C.
 Much later it escaped the Royal court and was made available to the public.
 Confucius, born 551 BC made a significant contribution, but authorship can be traced back to the sage: Lao Tse.
 It had been an oral tradition until his time.
 Chinese myth even links the need for recording divination to the invention of writing.